 Each year becomes more and more exciting, especially in terms of the food and drinks/entertainment and production sectors where everything is becoming far more experimental.

-“Trends are changing all the time, and again, it’s very personal, especially in terms of themed events – we try and keep up to date with new trends by constantly exploring new restaurants and lots of immersive theatre and dance shows which are full of new exciting ideas to inspire us.
+“Trends are changing all the time, and again, it’s very personal, especially in terms of themed events – as an event planner I try and keep up to date with new trends by constantly exploring new restaurants and lots of immersive theatre and dance shows which are full of new exciting ideas to inspire us.

 When things do not go as planned, how do you fix them?